Trump paid US$38 million in taxes in 2005 - White House

 MSNBC host Rachel Maddow said she received the documents from journalist David Cay Johnston, who said on her show that he received them in the mail.

-At times Trump paid no federal income taxes, according to news reports.
-That includes at least two years in the late 1970s, the Washington Post reported last year, citing a 1981 New Jersey gambling commission report.

-The New York Times reported in October that Trump declared a substantial loss in 1995 that could have allowed him to avoid paying federal income taxes for up to 18 years afterward, based on records obtained by the newspaper.
+Trump says he has not released his tax returns because they are under audit by the Internal Revenue Service.
+Experts say an IRS audit does not bar someone from releasing the documents.

-During a September presidential debate, Democratic candidate Hillary Clinton criticized Trump for paying no federal income taxes.
+During a September presidential debate, Democratic candidate Hillary Clinton criticized Trump, a Republican, for paying no federal income taxes.

 "That makes me smart," he responded.